yetulaxman/containers-workflows/_hands-on/day2/deepvariant.md

     singularity build deepvariant_cpu_1.2.0.sif docker://google/deepvariant:1.2.0
    ```

-6. Download and unpack the testdata for deepvariant analysis
+6. Download and unpack the test data for DeepVariant analysis
    ```bash
     wget https://a3s.fi/containers-workflows/deepvariant_testdata.tar.gz
     tar -xavf deepvariant_testdata.tar.gz
    ```

-7. Prepare a batch script (e.g., deepvariant_puhti.sh) to run WGS analysis on Puhti:
+7. Prepare a batch script (e.g., deepvariant_puhti.sh) to run WGS analysis on Puhti.
+A batch script template with all necessary information is provided below.
+  Please note that this batch also uses a special CSC-specific [singualrity_wrapper](https://docs.csc.fi/computing/containers/run-existing/) command to set
+  appropriate options automatically for running Singularity.
+You are free to use plain singularity command by taking care of bind mounts appropriately.
+You
+  are required to change the project number of this course or your own project before submitting the script on Puhti cluster.

    ```bash
    #!/bin/bash